 Becoming a digital nomad

 I didn’t have much of an agenda, but I knew I wanted to live all over and experience what it’s like to live in other states.
 I’m currently in my fifth state (Utah) and am absolutely loving this journey.
-My favorite part has been being able to meet so many people from all walks of life and make amazing friends all over the country.
+My favorite part has been meeting so many people from all walks of life and make amazing friends all over the country.

 When I first move to a new state, I don’t usually know anyone.
 It’s a little bit intimidating, but I also see it as part of the adventure.
 After a few months of living in a new city, I usually have quite a diverse friend group, and I love it!